Haswell (microarchitecture)

 Haswell is the codename for a processor microarchitecture developed by Intel as the "fourth-generation core" successor to the Ivy Bridge (which is a die shrink/tick of the Sandy Bridge microarchitecture).
 Intel officially announced CPUs based on this microarchitecture on June 4, 2013, at Computex Taipei 2013, while a working Haswell chip was demonstrated at the 2011 Intel Developer Forum.
+Haswell was the last generation of Intel processor to have socketed processors on mobile.
 With Haswell, which uses a 22 nm process, Intel also introduced low-power processors designed for convertible or "hybrid" ultrabooks, designated by the "U" suffix.
+Haswell began shipping to manufacturers and OEMs in mid-2013, with its desktop chips officially launched in September 2013.

-Haswell CPUs are used in conjunction with the Intel 8 Series chipsets, Intel 9 Series chipsets, and Intel C220 series chipsets.
+Haswell CPUs are used in conjunction with the Intel 8 Series chipsets, 9 Series chipsets, and C220 series chipsets.

-At least one Haswell-based processor is still being sold as of 2022, the Pentium G3420.
+At least one Haswell-based processor was still being sold in 2022 —the Pentium G3420.
+Windows 7 through Windows 10 were released for the Haswell microarchitecture.

 Design

 The Haswell architecture is specifically designed to optimize the power savings and performance benefits from the move to FinFET (non-planar, "3D") transistors on the improved 22 nm process node.

 Haswell has been launched in three major forms: